-(i) the Quarterly Report on Form 10-Q of the Company for the quarterly period ended July 26, 2002 (the "Report") fully complies with the requirements of Section 13(a) or Section 15(d), as applicable, of the Securities Exchange Act of 1934, as amended; and
+- (i) the Quarterly Report on Form 10-Q/A of the Company for the quarterly period ended July 26, 2002, as filed with the Securities and Exchange Commission (the "Report") fully complies with the requirements of Section 13(a) or Section 15(d) of the Securities Exchange Act of 1934, as amended; and - (ii) the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-(ii) the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+Date: December 6, 2002

-Dated: August 29, 2002
+/s/ DANIEL J. WARMENHOVEN

-/s/ Daniel J. Warmenhoven Daniel J. Warmenhoven Chief Executive Officer
+Daniel J. Warmenhoven Chief Executive Officer